Carm01/Windows10_defaults/README.md

 settings_Current_USER.cmd - is an alternate to settings.cmd with a few changes to be run on current user logged in. if this is just a one off machine not being used by multiple people.
 IMPORTANT: LIne 40 is TimeZone information.

-Tweeks.au3 is the autoIT version that is designed to be compiled to an exe of the settings.cmd
+Tweeks.au3 is the autoIT version that is designed to be compiled to an exe to replace the settings.cmd.
+This can be run at the end of the sysprep process when a machine is finished imaging.
 IMPORTANT: Line 116 sets TimeZone Information.

 RemoveProvisionedApps.cmd - is designed to remove a lot of the bloat ware on the start menu AFTER a user logs in to the machine.
 This is good for a per user basis.
 I DO NOT RECCOMEND using this one as a start up script.
 Use the one below.